rethinkdb/rethinkdb-rs/_includes/install-community-platform-warning.md

-{% infobox info %}
+{% infobox %}
 __This platform is community supported.__ These instructions were provided by the community, and have not been thoroughly tested.
-If you run into problems <a href="/community">let us know</a> and we'll improve the documentation.
+If you run into problems [let us know](/community) and we'll improve the documentation.
 {% endinfobox %}